 NOTE DEFINITION NOTE LINK TO

-No. RETURN TO
+No. 1,012 RETURN TO

-PAR 102 ^a
+1101 PAR 102 a

-2. treat the methylated siloxane and PFC

-compounds as ROCs.

-7 Rotogravure Printing This definition is the same one found in Rule Click here.

-354. The Rule 202.S.1 exemption refers to this

-type of process.
-Thus, for rule clarity, the

-8 Solvent District is adding the definition to Rule 102.
-This new solvent definition is needed in Rule Cli 1 1
+9 Solvent Cleaning A solvent cleaning definition is needed because Click here.

-0 Solvent 102 because the term is used in several newly Click here .
+g . the term is used in permit exemptions in the

-proposed Rule 102 definitions, the Rule 202.U
+proposed amended Rule 202.
+The District

-exemption, and many of the coating rules.

-exemption, and many of the country rules.

-The definition includes "any toxic air

-contaminant' text, which is unique compared to

-other air district solvent definitions.
-The

-reasons that the District is including toxic air

-contaminants (TACs) in this project are

-discussed in Appendix I, Page I-5, (see

-"Definition of Solvent Including Toxic Air

-Contaminants (TACs)').
-Click here to go to the

-Appendix I, Page I-5, discussion.

-It is not the APCD's intent to include TACs in

-the "organic solvents" and the "photochemically

-reactive solvent' definitions or modify the

-meaning of those definitions through the

-addition of the term 'solvent' to Rule 102.

-9 Solvent Cleaning A clear delineation of what constitutes solvent Click here.

-cleaning and use of a solvent cleaning machine

-is needed to establish rule applicability and rule

-requirements.
-The APCD modeled the solvent

-cleaning definition on the organic solvent
+modeled the solvent cleaning definition on the

-cleaning definition used by the San Joaquin
+organic solvent cleaning definition used by the

-Valley Unified Air Pollution Control District
+San Joaquin Valley Unified Air Pollution

-(SJV) in their Rule 4663, Organic Solvent
+Control District (SJV) in their Rule 4663,

+Organic Solvent Cleaning, Storage, and

+Disposal.

-10 Solvent Cleaning Machine Cleaning, Storage, and Disposal.
-This definition is modeled on the definition in Click here.
+10 Solvent Cleaning Machine This definition is modeled on the definition in Click here.

-10 Solvent Cleaning Machine 40 CFR §46.461.
-The APCD is making the CHER HEIE.
+10 Sorvene Creaming Machine 40 CFR §46.461.
+The District is making the chek here .

 cutoff to be 1 gallon capacity instead of the two

 gallons capacity in 40 CFR §46.461 because

 existing Rule 321.B.2.a has a one gallon cutoff.

 Also, the Ventura County APCD (VC) Rule

 74.6.B.2.b has a one gallon cutoff whereas a

 solvent cleaning machine must be used if the

 solvent container is greater than one gallon.

 The solvent cleaning machine definition is

 needed in Rule 102 because the term is used in

+the proposed amended Rule 102 "degreaser"

-1.1 Confine Dung and the "degreaser" and "solvent cleaning" definitions.
-Clial Lan
+and "solvent cleaning" definitions and in

+proposed amended Rule 202 exemptions.

-11 Surface Preparation This term and definition are modeled on Click here .
+11 Surface Preparation This term and definition are modeled on Click here.

-provisions from SC Rule 1171.
-The term will be used in the ROC limit tables in the rules
+• provisions from SC Rule 1171.
+The term will

+be used in the ROC limit tables in the rules

 being modified to add new solvent cleaning

 provisions.
-Staff added the term "moisture" in the
+Staff added the term "moisture" in

-list of contaminants because the 40 CFR
+the list of contaminants because the 40 CFR

-or commission seems the 10 or 10 1

-NOTE DEFINITION NOTE LINK TO

-No. RETURN TO

-PAR 102 ^a

 §64.460 et seq. requirements for halogenated

 solvent cleaning also include drying provisions.

 12 Toxic Air Contaminant The District adding this definition at the request Click here.

 of the regulated community.
 Appendix M

 provides a list of the compounds that are

 currently classified as a TAC.
 Click here to go

 to Appendix M.

 13 Wipe Cleaning This definition is the same one found in the SJV Click here.

 Rule 4663.